sashajeltuhin/kubernetes-workshop/README.md

 `kubectl edit deployment/osrm-api`, make the change to the command parameter and save.
 This will initiate a rollout update for the deployment.

+## Clean-up

+To remove the VMs orchestrated for the cluster on Digital Ocean run the following command from the root directory of the kubernetes-workshop repo:
+**Mac**

+`./provision do delete-all`

+**Windows**

+`./provision64win do delete-all`